elandrum/Occlusion-Aware-Perception/README.md

 - Ego cannot see pedestrian (blocked by trucks) but should react to truck braking
 - Tests: Dynamic occlusion + social cue detection (adjacent vehicle braking)

-## Scenario 4: Red-Light Runner Hidden Behind Trucks
+## Scenario 3: Pedestrian Crossing Between Multiple Parked Vehicles
-- Two trucks moving ahead of ego (one in each lane)
+- Multiple parked vehicles (trucks, cars) creating occlusion zones on both sides of the road
-- Ego approaches intersection and initiates left turn
+- Pedestrian crosses the street between the parked vehicles
-- Red-light runner approaches from opposite direction (hidden behind trucks)
+- Ego vehicle approaches at moderate speed (16 km/h)
-- Ego's view of oncoming traffic is blocked during left turn
+- Pedestrian is hidden by the parked firetruck and other vehicles until crossing
-- Tests: Intersection occlusion + left turn hazard detection
+- Tests: Complex multi-vehicle static occlusion + pedestrian detection

 ---